Ravens of the Tower of London

 The ravens of the Tower of London are a group (Note: A group of ravens is sometimes called an "unkindness" or a "conspiracy".) of at least six captive ravens (eight in 2025) resident at the Tower of London.
 Their presence is traditionally believed to protect the Crown and the Tower; a belief holds that "if the Tower of London ravens are lost or fly away, the Crown will fall and Britain with it."
 Local legend puts the origin of the captive raven population at the time of King Charles II (reigned 1660–1685).
 Some historians however, including the Tower's official historian, believe the "Tower's raven mythology is likely to be a Victorian flight of fantasy".
 The earliest known reference to captive ravens at the Tower is an illustration from 1883.

 Historically, wild ravens were common throughout Britain, even in towns; the Tower was within their natural range.
-When they were exterminated from much of their traditional range, including London, they could only exist at the Tower in captivity and with official support.
+When they were eliminated from much of their traditional range, including London, they could only exist at the Tower in captivity and with official support.
 The Tower ravens are tended to every day by the Ravenmaster of the Yeomen Warders heading a team of Yeoman Warders known as Ravenmaster's assistants.
 Some of the ravens at the Tower were specially bred in Somerset.